chideegit/Django-guest-management-system/readme.txt

 It comes with a user auth system, to control user authentication and permission it also comes with a guest app, that keeps tracks of guests that enters the office premises.

+If you are reading this, I do not give much detail to the frontend of my django apps, this is because I want learners to have a better appreciation of the python codes and understand what is happening, that getting all drenched in html and css.

+Yup, at this point, git push -u origin master :)